JoeyNMason/Sobriety-Tracker/README.md

 Project to work on everyday little by little.
 #
 Part 1: Getting the ball rolling
--start with building the barebones with html css and js -ui/ux design/ideas using css
+- start with building the barebones with html css and js
+- ui/ux design/ideas using css
--use js to create a day counter, start and current date -count how many days its been mm / dd / yyyy
+- use js to create a day counter, start and current date
+- count how many days its been mm / dd / yyyy
 - take time dont rush.
 #
 Part 2: Ball is rolling